-Туре Code Constitution of India L-T-P Credits Marks MC 18NC1T01 Constitution of India 2-0-0 0 100 Objecti ives The objective of this subject is to provide understand 0 1 of Indian Constitution and various organs created by the constitution including their functions.
+Туре Code Constitution of India L-T-P Credits Marks MC BTBS-T-MC-001 Constitution of India 2-0-0 0 100

+Objectives The objective of this subject is to provide understanding of the basic concepts of Indian Constitution and various organs created by the constitution including their functions.
 The course acquaints students with the constitutional design of state structures and institutions, and their actual working over time.
 Pre-Requisites Basic knowledge of Indian history, overall idea on India's political system.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required and each session is planned to be interactive.

 T eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term IUtal
+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term 10(a)

 05 05 05 25 60 100